conan-io/docs/howtos/collaborate_packages.rst

     $ conan create . demo/testing

-Once you have generated the desired binaries, you can store your pre-compiled binaries in your Bintray repository or on your own Conan
+Once you have generated the desired binaries, you can store your pre-compiled binaries in your own free ArtifactoryCE repository:
-server:

 .. code-block:: bash